jorendorff/gc-in-50-lines/README.md

     C++ is a huge pain because the C++ compiler does not coordinate with GC at all.
     Why would it?
-C++ doesn't have any built-in GC.
+C++ doesn&rsquo;t have any built-in GC.
-    So you really don't want a big C++ codebase using a GC, because if the compiler won't integrate with the GC, how do you get a root set?
+    So you really don&rsquo;t want a big C++ codebase using a GC, because if the compiler won&rsquo;t integrate with the GC, how do you get a root set?
     Guess what.
-If the compiler won't do it for you, user code has to tell the GC what it's doing, which variables it's using.
+If the compiler won&rsquo;t do it for you, user code has to tell the GC what it&rsquo;s doing, which variables it&rsquo;s using.
     This means you end up using smart pointer classes for all pointers from application code to GC-allocated objects.
-    It's an incredible pain,
+    It&rsquo;s an incredible pain,
     but this is what V8 does, this is what Firefox does.

-*   **There's no instrumentation.**
+*   **There&rsquo;s no instrumentation.**
-    A real GC is full of code to measure its own performance as it's being used in a real program.
+    A real GC is full of code to measure its own performance as it&rsquo;s being used in a real program.
     How often is GC happening?
 How long does it take?
     How many objects are reclaimed each time?

     This information is really useful
-    when you're trying to make GC as smooth and fast as possible.
+    when you&rsquo;re trying to make GC as smooth and fast as possible.

-*   **It's slow.**
+*   **It&rsquo;s slow.**
     OK, now we get to the nitty-gritty.

-    This is what's called a stop-the-world garbage collector.
+    This is what&rsquo;s called a stop-the-world garbage collector.
     This allocate function is normally very fast, but whenever it determines that GC is needed, it walks the entire live object graph,